 Orthodox Bulgaria Celebrates Annunciation

-Bulgarian Christians celebrate Sunday one of the most important Christian holidays - Annunciation, reported FOCUS News Agency.
+Bulgarian Christians celebrate Monday one of the most important Christian holidays - Annunciation.

 In Bulgaria, the day is marked by both the Bulgarian Orthodox majority and the Catholic and Protestant minorities.